jboss-developer/jboss-unifiedpush-quickstarts/push-helloworld-ios/README.md

 ## What is it?
 This quickstart demonstrates how to include basic push functionality in iOS applications using the JBoss Unified Push iOS Push plug-in.

 This simple project consists of a ready-to-build iOS application.
-Before building the application, you must register the iOS variant of the application with a running JBoss Unified Push Server instance and Apple Push Notification Service for iOS.
+Before building the application, you must register the iOS variant of the application with a running JBoss Unified Push Server OpenShift instance and Apple Push Notification Service for iOS.
 The resulting unique IDs and other parameters must then be inserted into the application source code.
 After this is complete, the application can be built and deployed to iOS devices.

-When the application is deployed to an iOS device, the push functionality enables the device to register with the running JBoss Unified Push Server instance and receive push notifications.
+When the application is deployed to an iOS device, the push functionality enables the device to register with the running JBoss Unified Push Server OpenShift instance and receive push notifications.

 ## How do I run it?